 2. Can I create engaging content regularly?

-Simply posting links back to blog isn’t enough to build a loyal following.
+Simply posting links back to the blog isn’t enough to build a loyal following.
 You will need to figure out who your audience is and create content that relates to them on their level.

 Do they love videos?
 Questions?
 Memes?
 Photos of behind-the-scenes activities?
 Ask your readers and find out what they want (via a blog post or email subscriber list) and see what bubbles up!